Be Going To Statements ESL Games, Activities & Worksheets

 Understanding Be Going To Statements

-This page covers be going to statements at Elementary (A1-A2) and Pre-intermediate (A2) levels, with twelve activities ranging from pair worksheets and card games to group miming games, including two free downloads.
+This page covers be going to statements at A1-A2 and A2 levels, with twelve activities including grammar worksheets, guessing games, miming activities, and discussion tasks, with two activities available as free downloads.

 3-Step Framework for Teaching Be Going To Statements